haing2811/OdomMap/README.md

 ## 📸 Overview

-RBRIZZ Distance Map is a browser-based tool that overlays competition field images and lets you:
+OdomMap is a browser-based tool that overlays competition field images and lets you:

 - 📏 Click to draw measurement lines across the field
 - 🔄 Instantly calculate wheel rotations and degrees for any path